 The fanbase on at least one anime website is bitterly, bitterly divided on their opinion of Meido Siesta's overtures towards Saito in the anime Zero no Tsukaima complete with rabid fannish gibbering for her death.
 Even though, as of the second season, Saito is married to his "master", Louise, making them a semi-official pairing.

 Which is incredibly confusing since Siesta is generally, and consistently, kind and caring towards Saito while Louise has a Hair-Trigger Temper and will beat him into an inch of his life, well after she develops feelings for him.

 There's quite a bit of Double Standard there, too.
 While Louise is flat-chested, moody, tempery and confused about what love and romance are, Siesta is well-endowed, sexy, aware of her good-looks and willing to use them for her own benefit.
 You know what that means: slut-shaming of Siesta BY THE WAZOO!
-(Paired with Louise over-glorification because, for lots of people, Abuse Is Okay When It Is Female on Male)
+(Paired with Louise over-glorification because, for lots of people, it's Double Standard: Abuse, Female on Male.)